ZaferGokhan/owncloud-sharp/README.md

-﻿C# client library for ownCloud
+﻿C# client library for ownCloud - Core & .Net5 supported
 ==============================

 A portable class library to interact with ownCloud servers through WebDAV and the ownCloud OCS API.